 - The guitar has a wider fretboard which can be difficult for beginners to handle at first

 - The build of the guitar is liable to be more brittle than the electric alternatives.

-Overall, when it comes to the question of electric vs acoustic guitar for beginner, the acoustic guitar can make a practical choice if you aren’t entirely sure you will stick with it and want to spend the minimal amount possible to give it a go.
+Overall, when it comes to the question of electric vs acoustic guitar for a beginner, the acoustic guitar can make a practical choice if you aren’t entirely sure you will stick with it and want to spend the minimal amount possible to give it a go.

 Is electric guitar easier to play than acoustic?

 Learning to play the electric guitar is certain to be that much easier for the complete beginner.
 While it will be quite challenging at the start, the electric model is physically easier to play and learn with.
-Plus, it makes the most exciting musical instrument for many young and old guitarists, and is certain to help with keeping the motivation high while working through the many different stages to learn how to play the guitar.
+Plus, it makes the most exciting musical instrument for many young and old guitarists and is certain to help with keeping the motivation high while working through the many different stages to learn how to play the guitar.